SPChain: Blockchain-based Medical Data Sharing and Privacy-preserving eHealth System: Introduction

 The remaining part of the paper is organized as follows.
 We begin by introducing some related works in Section 2.
-The third section is concerned with some preliminaries we used.
-In Section 4, we describe the system model and the design goals.
+Section 3 is concerned with some preliminaries used in this paper.
+In Section 4, we describe the system model and design goals.
 The detailed blockchain-based medical data sharing and privacy-preserving eHealth system is given in Section 5.
-Section 6 illustrates the evaluation and security analysis of our scheme.
-Finally, we give the conclusion and future work.
+Section 6 illustrates the performance evaluation and security analysis of SPChain.
+Finally, this paper is concluded in Section 7.